Evaluating Evidence for Intelligence Analysis

 • List the various ways evidence can be relevant to your intelligence analysis work

-Who Should Take This Course
+Who Should Take This Online Course

-Anyone interested in learning more (or gaining a refresher) about evidence—particularly, intelligence analysts working in either a Federal government agencies or government contractor companies.
+This online course is designed for anyone who wishes to learn more (or gaining a refresher) about evidence—particularly, intelligence analysts working in either a Federal government agencies or government contractor companies.

 Prerequisites